h2oai/h2o-3/h2o-k8s/README.md

 The integration of Kubernetes and H2O is possible via `water.k8s.KubernetesEmbeddedConfigProvider` - to be found in this module.
-This implementation of `EmbeddedConfigProvider` is dynamically loaded on H2O start and remains inactive unless H2O running in a Docker container managed by Kubernetes is detected.
+This implementation of `EmbeddedConfigProvider` is dynamically loaded on H2O start and remains inactive unless H2O is running in a Docker container managed by Kubernetes is detected.

 ## Running H2O in K8s - user's guide

 H2O Pods deployed on Kubernetes cluster require a [headless service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) for H2O Node discovery.
 The headless service, instead of load-balancing incoming requests to the underlying H2O pods, returns a set of adresses of all the underlying pods.
 It is therefore the responsibility of the K8S